Dan is an experienced public sector lawyer who has worked in local and central government in Australia, New Zealand and the UK.

-Dan's recent appointment as Managing Director follows a period of four years leading the NSW office of Morrison Low.
+Dan's role as Managing Director followed a period of four years leading the NSW office of Morrison Low.

 Stephen brings a background in community services and public policy having held a number of executive management roles.
 He has helped organisations develop, integrate and implement a wide variety of strategic organisational plans as well as conducting organisation and service reviews and establishing associated service levels.
 More recently he has advised NSW councils on merger and sustainability opportunities.
 Stephen is involved in industry sector groups and has presented at a number of seminars and conferences on integrated planning.

 Ewen is a qualified civil engineer with extensive experience working with local government across Australasia.
 He has been involved in a wide variety of projects for councils ranging from organisational and governance reviews through to infrastructure development and complex procurement and project management initiatives.
 Ewen leads waste management and sustainability team at Morrison Low and has been instrumental in the development of a number of best practice documents for both central and local government in New Zealand.

 Greg is a CPA with extensive executive management, leadership and project delivery experience and knowledge of local government, electricity and the not for profit sectors.
 He has been responsible for strategic, operational and service delivery functions and has a proven track record in initiating and delivering business change through strategic corporate projects, service delivery reviews, business process improvements and innovation through ICT and partnerships.
 His experience extends to financial modelling frameworks for operations and property development.